 And it’s quick and easy to learn.

-If you’d like to get started with self-hypnosis, check out my article How to Hypnotize Yourself Instantly.
+I’ve written an article on self-hypnosis to help you get started.
 In it, I give a simple self-hypnosis technique, and then show you how to construct an anchor so that after a few tries you can hypnotize yourself instantly.
 Just like it says in the title!

 When you’re working with other people, you don’t usually have time for a drawn-out hypnotic induction to hypnotize yourself first, so it’s critical to know how to get yourself there right away.